xDp64xG/Dp-Cogs/README.md

 		Add 'points' by mention.
 Just a way to publicly show points for participation in community events 2.0:
 		Added functionality of multiple servers/guilds.
 Added customization settings.
 Added random picker out of all points linked to per person
+	3.0:
+		Added config files to better customize to each server's needs.
+		Added functionality of configuring certain settings and update the db.

 # Ideas